NASDAQ: TLRY

 Beverages in the United States

-The beverage industry in the United States is regulated by federal, state and local governments.
-These regulations govern the production, sale and distribution of beverages, including permitting, licensing, marketing and advertising.
-To operate our production facilities, we must obtain and maintain numerous permits, licenses and approvals from various governmental agencies, including but not limited to, the Alcohol and Tobacco Tax and Trade Bureau (the “TTB”), the FDA, state alcohol regulatory agencies and state and federal environmental agencies.
-Our brewery and distillery operations are subject to audit and inspection by the TTB at any time.
+The beverage alcohol industry in the United States is regulated by federal, state and local governments.
+These regulations govern the production, sale, marketing and distribution of alcohol beverages, including permitting, licensing, marketing and advertising.
+To operate our production facilities and hospitality businesses, we must obtain and maintain numerous permits, licenses and approvals from various governmental agencies, including but not limited to, the Alcohol and Tobacco Tax and Trade Bureau (the “TTB”), the FDA, state alcohol regulatory agencies and state and federal environmental agencies.
+Our brewery and distillery operations are subject to audit and inspection by the TTB and the local regulatory agencies at any time.

 In addition, the alcohol industry is subject to substantial federal and state excise taxes.
 Excise taxes may be increased in the future by the federal government or any state government or both.
 In the past, increases in excise taxes on alcoholic beverages have been considered in connection with various governmental budget-balancing or funding proposals.